Parking Rules and Regulations

 Citations will be issued for violation of provisions of the California Vehicle Code as well as the following special college regulations under Section 21113 CVC.

 1. Any vehicle parked in a regular stall shall have displayed a valid Student Parking Permit which must be displayed clearly from the rear view mirror.
 Vehicles without permits may purchase a temporary parking permit from the permit vending machines.
-The cost is $2.00 for an all day permit, good on both campuses.
-These machines are located in lot #6, #8 and the South Parking lot #13 and #15 on the Valencia campus and lot # 2 on the Canyon Country campus.
+The cost is $3.00 for an all day permit, good on both campuses.
+These machines are located in lot 2 and 3 (Canyon Country campus) lot's 6, 7, 8 and the South Parking lot 13, 14 and 15 (Valencia campus).

 2. No person shall fail to obey any sign or signal erected to carry out these regulations or any section of the California Vehicle Code.